avarakin/MirrorGenerator/README.md

 Depending on the tool, feed speed, machine and mirror parameters, step #1 may be skipped.

 Please note that this toolpath will produce a parabolic shape.

+MirrorGenerator.py has input parameter at the top of the file to configure the job parameters.
+It just spits out the g-code to the console, you need to capture it into file using file redirection:

+python MirrorGenerator.py > mirror.gcode

+This project also has couple of sample g code files: mirror.gcode - rough grinding mirror_fine.gcode - fine grinding